Is the thought of being overweight and unhealthy because of your job haunting you, as it should?

 Because it’s overwhelming.

-Because we don’t have a lot of time and we cannot afford to waste any of it.
+And since you don’t have a lot of time, you cannot afford to waste any of it.

 Myth #1: You Need To Spend At Least 1 Hour (or More) At The Gym To Get Results